jderochervlk/rescript-fresh/README.md

 ReScript bindings and utils for [Fresh](https://fresh.deno.dev/).

 ## Getting started
-You can clone this [example repo](https://github.com/jderochervlk/rescript-fresh-example) to get started.
+You can use this [starter repo](https://github.com/jderochervlk/rescript-fresh-starter) as a template.
 It's the same thing you get by creating a new Fresh app, just set up to use ReScript.

 ### Adding ReScript to an existing Fresh app
 #### Create a ReScript config file